vaishnavigoud26/AI-Smart-Bug-Analyzer-And-Fix-Advisor/PROJECT_REPORT.md

 ### 1.1 Overview

-The **AI Smart Bug Analyzer & Fix Advisor (ASBA)** is an end-to-end, production-grade intelligent platform that automates the complete lifecycle of software bug diagnosis and remediation.
+The **Creation of Intelligent Bug Diagnosis Platform with Fix Recommendation Assistance** is an end-to-end, production-grade intelligent platform that automates the complete lifecycle of software bug diagnosis and remediation.
 The system accepts raw, unstructured bug reports — as pasted text or uploaded files — and produces structured, actionable intelligence including root cause analysis, fix suggestions, risk assessments, and executive summaries.

 The platform is powered by a **Directed Acyclic Graph (DAG) multi-agent architecture** orchestrated through LangChain and large language models (LLMs), combined with **Retrieval-Augmented Generation (RAG)** over a ChromaDB vector store.
 A **dual-engine model** ensures the system operates fully in offline mode via deterministic heuristic fallbacks when LLM APIs are unavailable.